zhou-dong/bioinformatics/describe.md

 1. Use Dynamic Programming to find the different of sequence Alignment

+2. Find the common sequence

-2. Use score to cluster the sequences to different group
+3. Use score to cluster the sequences to different group

 ## Example